Pregnancy: There are no data from the use of CRESEMBA in pregnant women.

 Women of child-bearing potential: CRESEMBA is not recommended for women of childbearing potential who are not using contraception.

-Breast-feeding: Available pharmacodynamics/toxicological data in animals have shown excretion of isavuconazole/metabolites in milk (see Pharmacology: Toxicology: Preclinical safety data under Actions).
+Breast-feeding: Available pharmacodynamic/toxicological data in animals have shown excretion of isavuconazole/metabolites in milk (see Pharmacology: Toxicology: Preclinical safety data under Actions).

 A risk to newborns and infants cannot be excluded.